dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/walkthrough-debugging-custom-windows-forms-controls-at-design-time.md

 You can debug your custom controls using Visual Studio, just as you would debug any other .NET Framework classes.
 The difference is that you will debug a separate instance of Visual Studio that is running your custom control's code.

 > [!IMPORTANT]
 > This article is primarily intended for the classic In-Process Designer for Windows Forms with .NET Framework.
-The procedures may not be directly applicable or fully compatible with projects that target .NET.
-Further, Visual Studio 2022 runs on .NET Framework 4.7.2 in a 64-bit environment, which can cause compatibility issues with Out-Of-Process Designers if you target a 32-bit architecture with your .NET applications.
-For more information about the Out-Of-Process Designer, see [The designer changes since .NET Framework](../../../net/winforms/controls-design/designer-differences-framework.md).
+The procedures may not be directly applicable or fully compatible with projects that target .NET (not .NET Framework).
+>
+> For .NET Framework projects, only projects that can compile with the platform target settings _Any_ or _x64_ are fully supported in the Designer.
+Projects that use ActiveX, COM, or other 32-bit components, may have compatibility issues.
+The Out-Of_Process Framework Designer, currently in preview, addresses many of those compatibility issues.
+However, design-time functionality may not work as well as the 64-bit In-Process Designer.
+To enable the Out-Of-Process Framework Designer, navigate to the **Tools** > **Options** > **Environment** > **Preview Features**.
+>
+> For more information about the Out-Of-Process Designer, see [The designer changes since .NET Framework](../../../net/winforms/controls-design/designer-differences-framework.md).

 ## Create the project